karolgornicki/Articles/texts/project_euler_problem_11.md

 # Abstract

 We present a trivial problem of calculating products in a matrix and finding the largest one.
 This problem originally featured on Project Euler.
-Next, we outline a candidate solution in C# which exposes typical drawbacks of straight-forward solution which uses procedural apprach.
-Then, we explain in detail how we can apprach the same problem using principles of functional programming.
+Next, we outline a candidate solution in C# which exposes typical drawbacks of straight-forward solution which uses procedural approach.
+Then, we explain in detail how we can approach the same problem using principles of functional programming.
 In the end we show how functional approach addresses previously highlighted flaws with procedural technique - namely maintainability and readability of the solution.

 Haskell was our language of choice.